GoogleCloudPlatform/gcp-token-broker/README.md

 - `apps`: Server applications, including:
   - `authorizer`: Web UI for the OAuth flow that users must go through to authorize the broker service.
-  - `brokerservice`: The broker service itself.
+  - `broker`: The broker service itself.
-  - `common`: Common libraries shared by the server applications.
 - `deploy`: Helm charts for deploying the broker service and the authorizer app to a Kubernetes cluster.
 - `connector`: Extension for the GCS Connector to allow Hadoop to communicate with the broker.
 - `init-action`: Initialization action to install the broker dependencies in